-Boulia is powered by generators supplied through Ergon energy located next to the council depot.
+Boulia is powered by generators supplied through Ergon Energy located next to the Council depot.
 Power is reliable but subject to occasional power outages which can last for several hours.
 Urandangi is powered by generators (individual).
 Critical facilities are able to operate from auxiliary power if required.
-Back up generator systems are in place at the airport and council office.
+Back up generator systems are in place at the airport and Council office.
+Residents of Urandangi have no access to an Ergon power supply.